sjgiauque/Tableau-Challenge/MergeCVS.md

 # Merge Citi Bike Files - January 2019 to March 2020

 ### Step 1
 * Save all of your CSV files into a single folder.
-Make sure that the folder is free from any CSV’s you do not want included.
+Make sure that the folder is free from any CSV’s you do not want included

 ### Step 2
 * Open terminal.
-Check your working directory.
+Check your working directory
 * Type "pwd" and hit enter

 ### Step 3